BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page7.md

 assets.lantern.dispose();
 ```
 # Lantern Class
 So, what exactly does creating a new lantern do?
-I've created a lantern class in lantern.ts.
+I've created a Lantern class in lantern.ts.
 This will store the information for each lantern instance.

 In order to create a lantern, we need:
 1. The material we're going to swap to when lit